MenelauseZzw/Vascular-Tree-Reconstruction/README.md

     Important
     ```
     --directedLabel   --- a flag used to decide whether to use minimum arborescence or MST
-    --root   --- root index needs to be defined if using the minimum arborescence
+    --root   --- root index needs to be specified if using the minimum arborescence
     ```

 	Code for the minimum arborescence: https://github.com/atofigh/edmonds-alg.git